RULES OF CONDUCT

 1. the willful misrepresentation of facts before the disciplining authority or its authorized representative;

-2. the use of threats or harassment against, or an inducement to, any client or witness in an effort to prevent them from providing evidence in a disciplinary proceeding or any other legal action;
+2. the use of threats or harassment against, or an inducement to, any client/peer or witness in an effort to prevent them from providing evidence in a disciplinary proceeding or any other legal action;

 3. the use of threats or harassment against, or an inducement to, any person in an effort to prevent or attempt to prevent a disciplinary proceeding or other legal action from being filed, prosecuted or completed;